wachira141/alx-low_level_programming/0x12-singly_linked_lists/README.md

-LINKEDLIST
-this project covers the basics of linkedlist datastructure covered during the alx bootcamp.
+this project covers the basic of linkedlists data structures covered during the alx software bootcamp.